How do we measure and represent the energy change of a reaction?

 What this dot point is asking

-You must define enthalpy change, classify and represent reactions energetically, and calculate energy changes from calorimetry data.
+TASC expects you to define enthalpy change, classify and represent reactions on energy profiles, and calculate molar enthalpy changes from calorimetry data.

 Exothermic and endothermic reactions

-Every reaction involves breaking bonds (which absorbs energy) and making bonds (which releases energy).
-The net result determines the energy change.
+Every reaction breaks bonds (absorbing energy) and makes bonds (releasing energy); the net result sets the energy change.

-- In an exothermic reaction more energy is released forming new bonds than is absorbed breaking old ones, so heat flows out to the surroundings and the temperature rises. is negative.
+- In an exothermic reaction, more energy is released forming new bonds than is absorbed breaking old ones, so heat flows out and the temperature rises. is negative.

-- In an endothermic reaction more energy is absorbed breaking bonds than is released, so heat flows in from the surroundings and the temperature falls. is positive.
+- In an endothermic reaction, more energy is absorbed breaking bonds than is released, so heat flows in and the temperature falls. is positive.

 Energy profile diagrams